makiki99/h3-multiplayer-tutorial/Chapter02/lesson003.md

 Knowing when to take a restart is an important skill - you don't want to play a game where you have no tools available to you.

-### But what those digits mean?
+### But what do those digits mean?
-You might just have asked this question while reading about restarts.
+You might have asked this question while reading about restarts.
 It is a shorthand for month, week and day.
 The easiest way to explain this notation is through examples:
 * Month 1, Week 2, Day 5 - shortened to 125
 * Month 3, Week 4, Day 1 - shortened to 341
 * Month 2, Week 1, Day 7 - shortened to 217

-As you see, this is a much quicker way to convey the ingame dates.
+As you can see, this is a much quicker way to convey the ingame dates.

 In the [next lesson](lesson004.md), you will learn about the way how the factions are picked in competitive matches.